HarshineeSriram/Image-Content-Filtration/README.md

 </div>

-he MobileNet V1 has 28 layers (14 standard convolution layers, 13
+The MobileNet V1 has 28 layers (14 standard convolution layers, 13
-depth-wise separable convolution layers, 1 average pool layer, 1 fully connected layer, and a Softmax classifier in the end. ) At the end of this architecture, a novel secondary architecture has been added that allows the model to detect high level features in our dataset for a more personalized image classification operation.
+depth-wise separable convolution layers, 1 average pool layer, 1 fully connected layer, and a Softmax classifier in the end. ) At the end of this architecture, a novel secondary architecture has been added that allows the model to detect high-level features in our dataset for a more personalized image classification operation.

 ## Time and Space Complexities

-The MobileNet V1 architecture has around 4.2 million parameters, which is considerably lesser than that of other models such as Resnet50 (∼ 23 million parameters), Inception V3 (∼ 24 million parameters), and VGG16 (∼ 138 million parameters).
+The MobileNet V1 architecture has around 4.2 million parameters, which is considerably lesser than that of other models such as Resnet50 (∼ 23 a million parameters), Inception V3 (∼ 24 million parameters), and VGG16 (∼ 138 million parameters).
 Considering the number of parameters, the space complexity for MobileNet V1 is one of the lowest among all pre-trained deep learning models.
 Additionally, MobileNet V1 also uses